-Since XML allows equivalent content to be represented differently, a producer should apply a canonicalization transform to the SignedInfo element when it generates it, and a consumer should apply the canonicalization transform to the SignedInfo element when validating it.
+Since XML allows equivalent content to be represented differently, a SignedInfo element should apply a canonicalization transform.
 [S6.3]

 [Note: Performing a canonicalization transform ensures that SignedInfo content can be validated even if the content has been regenerated using, for example, different entity structures, attribute ordering, or character encoding.

-Producers and consumers should also use canonicalization transforms for references to parts that hold XML documents.
+Canonicalization transforms should also be used for references to parts that hold XML documents.
 [S6.4] These transforms are defined using the Transform element. end note]

-The following canonicalization methods shall be supported by producers and consumers of packages with digital signatures:
+Packages shall us only the following canonicalization methods:

 XML Canonicalization (c14n)